ronnieday/Music256_Final_Project/README.md

 # Sapphire
 "Pot-Smoking" Sequencer

-Final Project for MUSIC256A

-Stanford, CCRMA, Fall 2016

 Abstract:

 Functionally, sapphire is an audio sequencer, but one with a unique and totally "pot-smoking" geometry.
 It is intended to be both fun, and perhaps a bit informative.
 Although it is my goal for the interface to be intuitive, you may still be wondering: what is it?